-Members of the school district community may object to the instructional materials utilized in the school district and ask for their use to be reconsidered.
+Members of the school district community may object to the instructional and library materials utilized in the school district and ask for their use to be reconsidered.

-It shall be the responsibility of the superintendent, in conjunction with the principals, to develop administrative regulations for reconsideration of instructional materials.
+It is the responsibility of the superintendent, in conjunction with the principals, to develop administrative regulations for reconsideration of instructional materials.
+Information related to the process for reconsideration of instructional and library materials will be made available on the district's website.